wilcoxeg/verb_transitivity/README.md

 | undecieve | 0.965505 |
 | garrison | 0.964685 |

-The Top-10 Most ditransitive verb forms are:
+The Top-10 Most ditransitive verb forms (for verb forms with > 10,000 occruances) are:

 Verb | Percent Ditransitive
 | -------- | ------------- |